 It is a great, hearty, meat and tomato sauce with spices like cinnamon, allspice, and nutmeg.
 It is almost the same sauce as the one used to make pastitsio or makaronia me kima.
 The flavor is stronger when we use ground lamb meat.

 Preheat a heavy-bottom non-stick panned add the olive oil.
 Sauté the onions until translucent.
 Add the ground meat of your choice and sauté until lightly browned.
 Add the wine, tomato sauce, salt pepper, garlic, cinnamon, bay leaves, tomato paste, nutmeg, and allspice and mix well.

-Reduce the heat and let the sauce simmer until all the liquid is absorbed.
+Reduce the heat and let the sauce simmer until all the liquid evaporates.
 The longer you simmer the sauce the better the flavors mingle and the taste will be.

 Stir occasionally, to prevent the sauce from sticking.
 When the sauce is ready just remove the bay leaves.
 This step is the same for all kinds of meat.

 The thicker the sauce is the better the end results.
 The classic, traditional way to thicken the sauce is by reduction.
 Simmer over medium-low heat for more than 1 hour until the sauce is thick and sticky.